roshayer/nltk-nlp-project/README.md

 # NLP Project using NLTK

-The goal of this project is to develop an NLP model using the NLTK toolkit.
+The goal of this project is to develop an NLP model using the NLTK library.